Integrating Microsoft Teams with Pexip Infinity

 The key features of Pexip's CVI integration with Microsoft Teams are:

-- Call in from any standards-based VTC system on SIP and H.323
+• Call in to a Teams meeting from any standards-based VTC system on SIP and H.323

 VTC user experience when joining a Teams conference